MicrosoftLearning/MB-330-Microsoft-Dynamics-365-Supply-Chain-Management/Instructions/Labs/Case Study4 exercise 1 to 5.md

 3. Set the **Use quality management** option to **Yes**.

 4. Click **Report setup**.
 In USMF, the report setup for quality management is already defined.
-If this wasn’t done, you’d add new lines here for the different report types, and select the type of document to be used for each report.
+If this wasnâ€™t done, youâ€™d add new lines here for the different report types, and select the type of document to be used for each report.